301 FW 4

 A. Micro-purchases: Micro-purchases are those procurements that do not exceed the current micro-purchase threshold (see the Federal Acquisition Regulation (FAR) 2.101 to find the latest threshold).

-(1) At the time of this policy the FAR defines the micro-purchase threshold as $3,000, except for acquisitions of services subject to the Service Contract Act, for which the threshold is $2,500, and for acquisitions of construction subject to the Davis-Bacon Act, for which the threshold is $2,000.
+(1) On the publication date of this policy, the micro-purchase threshold is $3,500, except for acquisitions of services subject to the Service Contract Labor Standards, for which the threshold is $2,500, and for acquisitions of construction subject to the Wage Rate Requirements, for which the threshold is $2,000.

 (2) This chapter does not cover micro-purchases.
-The Division of Financial Management issues the policies and procedures for micro-purchases (see Finance, Parts 260 through 269 of the Service Manual).
+The Division of Financial Management issues the policies and procedures for micro-purchases (see Finance, Parts 260 through 269 of the Service Manual or contact your servicing Finance Office).

 B. Procurements above the micro-purchase threshold using Simplified Acquisition Procedures (SAP): These are the purchases for which we must use the procedures in FAR Part 13.
 There are two categories of these purchases:

-(1) Acquisitions for supplies or services that do not exceed the Simplified Acquisition Threshold (SAT), which is $150,000 at the time of this policy, and
+(1) Acquisitions for supplies or services that do not exceed the Simplified Acquisition Threshold (SAT), which is $150,000 on the publication date of this policy, and

-(2) Acquisitions for commercial items that exceed the SAT but do not exceed $6.5 million.
+(2) Acquisitions for commercial supplies or services that exceed the SAT but do not exceed $7 million.
 See FAR 2.101 for a definition of commercial items.

 C. Procurements that do not use SAP.
 There are also two categories of these procurements: